Gillian Tett: Career

 In 1993, Tett joined the Financial Times as a correspondent from the former Soviet Union and Europe.
 In 1997, she was posted to Tokyo, where she later became bureau chief.
 In 2003, she became deputy head of the Lex column.
 Tett was then U.S. managing editor at the FT, before working as an assistant editor and columnist before returning to the U.S. managing editor position.
-She is also the chairwoman of the board of trustees for the Knight–Bagehot Fellowship in Economics and Business Journalism with Columbia University.

 From 2005 to 2007, Tett conducted ethnographic research on the American banking institution J.P.
 Morgan and discovered that the insular culture was leading to the creation of financial instruments that had little basis and that could cause severe economic disruption.
-In a series of articles in the Financial Times between 2006-07, she wrote about the dangers posed by securitization and financial derivatives, and the unreliability of credit rating agencies.
+In a series of articles in the Financial Times between 2006–07, she wrote about the dangers posed by securitization and financial derivatives, and the unreliability of credit rating agencies.
 Her 2009 book Fool's Gold: How the Bold Dream of a Small Tribe at J.P.
 Morgan Was Corrupted by Wall Street Greed and Unleashed a Catastrophe recounts the lead-up to the economic crisis and the eventual collapse.
 She also played a significant role in the 2010 documentary Inside Job about the 2008 financial crisis.
-The book was widely reviewed throughout the English-speaking world and won the Spear's Book Award for the financial book of 2009.
+The book won the Spear's Book Award for the financial book of 2009.

-Anthro-Vision, a New Way to See in Life and Business, published in June 2021, concerns the behaviour of organizations, individuals, and markets by looking through an anthropological lens.
+Anthro-Vision, a New Way to See in Life and Business, was published in June 2021.

 King's College, Cambridge

-In February 2023, her election was announced as the next Provost of King's College, Cambridge.
-She took up the post in October 2023 in succession to Professor Michael Proctor.
+In February 2023, she was appointed Provost of King's College, Cambridge. where she has served since October 2023, succeeding Michael Proctor.